Best Colleges in Illinois

 Additional costs include books and supplies, transportation, and personal expenses.
 Across the nation, the average cost of college in tuition and fees in 2020-2021 was $19,020.

-What is the cheapest college in Illinois?
+What is the biggest college in Illinois?

-Who qualifies for free college in Illinois?
+What qualifies you for free college in Illinois?